TuckerTucker/tkr-portfolio-v2/.context-kit/_ref/portfolio-2/docusearch_portfolio_case_study.md

 ## Lessons: Designing for Two Audiences

-This project reinforced that **AI UX isn't just traditional UX with a chatbot**—it's designing systems where humans and AI agents collaborate naturally.
+This project reinforced that **AI UX isn't just traditional UX with a chatbot**—it's designing systems where people and AI agents collaborate naturally.

 **Key principles I validated:**

-1. **Transparency serves everyone** - Humans need visual feedback, AI needs structured data, but both benefit from seeing what's happening
+1. **Transparency serves everyone** - People need visual feedback, AI needs structured data, but both benefit from seeing what's happening

-2. **File-native beats database-native** - Agents prefer filesystem operations, humans want direct access, so why hide everything in a database?
+2. **File-native beats database-native** - Agents prefer filesystem operations, people want direct access, so why hide everything in a database?

 3. **Multi-modal search changes everything** - When AI understands document structure (not just text), retrieval quality dramatically improves

-4. **Real-time feedback is crucial** - Both humans and agents need to know when documents are ready for use
+4. **Real-time feedback is crucial** - Both people and agents need to know when documents are ready for use

 ## What I'd Do Differently